Best Winter Destinations in Europe

 Keeping in the German-speaking world, the Austrian capital Vienna is high on the list of best places to spend winter in Europe and especially during the December and January months.
 The image of Austria as a whole and the picture of winter seem to blend perfectly and they do!
 An alpine country, Vienna’s location means you are only ever an hour’s drive away from some of the top skiing resorts and locations in the world, such as Semmering and St. Corona.

 Known as the city of music, Vienna during winter time plays host to a huge range of classical and modern performances, most notably at the famous Vienna Opera House.
-During December, Vienna’s City Hall Square transforms into a fairyland, with fantastic light displays, bustling Christmas markets, and Christmas workshops.
+During December, Vienna’s City Hall Square transforms into a fairyland, with fantastic light displays, bustling Christmas markets selling everything from mulled wine and gift boxes with dates to hearty foods such as frankfurters and currywurst, and Christmas workshops.

 In front of the iconic Schönbrunn Palace, the winter months transform it into a romantic atmosphere of musical concerts and traditional handicraft shops, creating a magical urban sprawl of festivity.
 With so much to see and do during these months of the year, the Austrian capital has become one of the most magical places in Europe to visit.
 Combining a love of food, music, Christmas, and idyllic festiveness, Vienna has it all.